 Status: high

-First Alert Alarm 3 Beeps: Smoke, CO, or End-of-Life?
+First Alert CO Alarm 3 Beeps: Smoke, Fault, or Test?

 1 Diagnostic Steps